ybivanov/QA-and-Automation-101/lesson04/README.md

 * Report test results in the wiki page
 * Report any bugs in Bugzilla and link them in the wiki

+### Homework

+Complete your test plans/test cases and any file bugs you have found!